-Once you have made changes to the configuration files, you must force the server to read them again by sending it an HUP signal (see Section 8.3.1).
+Once you have made changes to the configuration files, you must force the server to read them again by sending it an HUP signal (see Section 8.3.1, "Stopping the DHCP Server Process").
 Enter the following command:

 \$ DHCPSIGHUP

 8.8.
 Supporting Utilities